nicolaslazzos/microservices-node-common/README.md

 ```
 git add .
-git commit -m "some message'
+git commit -m "some message"
 ```

 Then every time we are going to publish a new version, we have to update the version number, so with that command, npm will automatically update the version for us.